EntityGraphQL/EntityGraphQL/docs/docs/intro.md

 A core feature of EntityGraphQL _with_ Entity Framework (although EF is not a requirement) is that it builds selections of only the fields requested in the GraphQL query which means Entity Framework is not returning all columns from a table.
 This is done with the [LINQ](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/) projection operator [`Select()`](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/linq/projection-operations#select) hence it works across any object tree.

-Most people will use the [EntityGraphQL.AspNet](https://www.nuget.org/packages/EntityGraphQL.AspNet) package which integrates well with ASP.NET.
+[EntityGraphQL.AspNet](https://www.nuget.org/packages/EntityGraphQL.AspNet) will get you easily set up with ASP.NET.
 However the core [EntityGraphQL](https://www.nuget.org/packages/EntityGraphQL) package has no ASP.NET dependency.

 **Please explore, give feedback and join the development.**